 Preventing tumor cells from evading the immune response

 The indoleamine 2,3-dioxygenase (IDO) pathway regulates immune response by suppressing T cell function and enabling local tumor immune escape.
 NewLink Genetics has two differentiated product candidates that target the IDO pathway.
 Indoximod is most advanced with multiple phase 2 trials across various cancer indications.
-Additionally, NLG802, which is a prodrug of indoximod, will enter the clinic in 2017.
+Additionally, NLG802, which is a prodrug of indoximod, entered the clinic in 2017.

 IDO immune checkpoint